-14. Under the Wherewithal to Pay concept, income should be recognized and a tax paid on the income when the taxpayer has the resources to pay the tax.
+11. Under the Wherewithal to Pay concept, income should be recognized and a tax paid on the income when the taxpayer has the resources to pay the tax. a.
+True

-15. Bethany bought a new suit to wear to work.
+12. Bethany bought a new suit to wear to work.
 She will not be able to deduct the cost of the suit even though she wears it to work.

-16. An asset's adjusted basis is the amount of unrecovered investment after considering any increases and decreases in the original purchase price.
+13. An asset's adjusted basis is the amount of unrecovered investment after considering any increases and decreases in the original purchase price. a.
+True b.
+False ANSWER: True

-17. The taxpayer will be able to benefit from capital recovery on business equipment over the life of the asset and any remaining capital will be recovered when the asset is sold.
+14. The taxpayer will be able to benefit from capital recovery on business equipment over the life of the asset and any remaining capital will be recovered when the asset is sold. a.
+True b.
+Administrative Convenience Concept.

-18. All deductions are allowed because of the legislative grace concept.
+15. All deductions are allowed because of the legislative grace concept.